miracseref/Label-CV/README.md

 # labeling

-This is a web app used to label words cropped from a form.
+This is a web app that labels words cropped from a form.